adastradev/data-ingestion-agent/README.md

 docker run ....<your data ingestion run cmd>
 ```

-Fill the parameters for the ingest command and add any additional docker arguments

 Save As > NameYourFile.bat

 Open Windows Task Scheduler > 'Create Task' > Name your Task